wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-windows-classic-hpcpack-cluster-node-autogrowshrink.md

 HPC Pack.

 
-[AZURE.INCLUDE [learn-about-deployment-models](../includes/learn-about-deployment-models-classic-include.md)] Resource Manager model.
-Also, currently you can only automatically grow and shrink HPC Pack compute nodes that are running a Windows Server operating system.
+[AZURE.INCLUDE [learn-about-deployment-models](../../includes/learn-about-deployment-models-classic-include.md)] Also, currently you can only automatically grow and shrink HPC Pack compute nodes that are running a Windows Server operating system.
 
 
 > [AZURE.IMPORTANT] Azure has two different deployment models for creating and working with resources:  [Resource Manager and classic](/documentation/articles/resource-manager-deployment-model/).
 This article covers using the classic deployment model.
 Azure recommends that most new deployments use the Resource Manager model.
+Also, currently you can only automatically grow and shrink HPC Pack compute nodes that are running a Windows Server operating system.
 

 ## Set the AutoGrowShrink cluster property